MatteoZinni/R_Aeshna_juncea_cyanea/README.md

 <!--te-->

 ## Project overview
-* Classify two dragonfly species (*Aeshna cyanea* and *Aeshna juncea*) using three supervised learning strategies and a set of environmental feaures used as predictors.
+* Classify two dragonfly species (*Aeshna cyanea* and *Aeshna juncea*) using three supervised learning strategies and a set of environmental features used as predictors.
 * Verify if the two species distribution overlaps or if they can potentially share the same habitats.
-* Scraped over 1000 occurrences data from  GBIF and using python and spocc.
+* Scraped over 1000 occurrences data from  GBIF and using R and spocc.
-* Clean data removing occurrences with wrong coordinates using clean_coordinates
+* Clean data removing occurrences with wrong coordinates using clean_coordinates.
-* Subsetting only european countries which host - even partially - the alpine region
+* Subsetting only European countries which host - even partially - the Alpine region.
-* Extracting climatic and environmental data from [Worldclim Bioclim](https://www.worldclim.org/data/bioclim.html) and [Corine Land Cover](https://land.copernicus.eu/pan-european/corine-land-cover) rasters,
+* Extracting climatic and environmental data from [Worldclim Bioclim](https://www.worldclim.org/data/bioclim.html) and [Corine Land Cover](https://land.copernicus.eu/pan-european/corine-land-cover) rasters.
-* Summary statistics to descibe Hawkers ecological conditions
+* Summary statistics to descibe Hawkers ecological conditions.
-* Linear discriminant analysis, logistic regression and random forest algorhytm to look for the best classification algorhytm
+* Linear discriminant analysis, logistic regression and random forest algorithm to look for the best classification algorithm.

 ## Findings
-The random forest algorhytms has been use to successfully discriminate the two dragonfly spieces according a set of climatic variables derived from raster data.
-The most influent variable is ```maxtwam``` and it is quite well explanatory of the ecology of the two species. *A cyanea* show a more termophilous ecology nd since the ```elevation``` parameter have been discarderd an increase of the temperature with the reduction of the thermal differences may cause the two species to compete.
+The random forest algorithm has been used to successfully discriminate the two dragonfly species according to a set of climatic variables derived from raster data.
+The most influent variable is ```maxtwam``` and it is quite well explanatory of the ecology of the two species. *A. cyanea* shows a more thermophilous ecology and since the ```elevation``` parameter hase been discarded, an increase of the temperature with the reduction of the thermal differences may cause the two species to compete.

 <p float="center">
 <img src="https://github.com/MatteoZinni/R_Aeshna_juncea_cyanea/blob/master/Aeshna_output/Aeshna_output_figs/aeshnid_rf_important_var.png" data-canonical-src="https://github.com/MatteoZinni/R_Aeshna_juncea_cyanea/blob/master/Aeshna_output/Aeshna_output_figs/aeshnid_rf_important_var.png" width="500" height="500" />